Because one of the Young Liars predicted he would place first overall, seems like a good day to break down what Mr. Lapham brings to the triathlon

 In 2011, Eric made the smart choice of family over ELLT and missed the triathlon, although he met some of the racers on Sunday when the horde crashed the Byfield-Newbury All Star Summer Squad game in West Newbury (have I mentioned Lapham lives in Byfield, not Newbury?).

 In 2012, Eric raced the first day and missed the second, but recorded the second best golf round at Amesbury, where we’re playing in 2013 (so….ehhh…kind of makes him an early favorite there).
 He also set a new record for bitching about soccer, complaining that the teams were unfair, despite the one goal differential at the half.

 Expectations for 2012:

-As noted in 2011, “Eric Lapham would be the undisputed front runner, now that he understands the competition, the individual events, the need to pace oneself, and the need to lobby the Race Director effectively during the events.
+As noted in 2011 and 2012, “Eric Lapham would be the undisputed front runner, now that he understands the competition, the individual events, the need to pace oneself, and the need to lobby the Race Director effectively during the events.
 Lapham would also undisputed-ly bring more hospitality and general helpfulness, which is always good.
 But even missing 2011 should not lower Lapham’s chances of winning the overall in 2012.”
 So what’s changed?
 His competition in every event will be more substantial than in previous years.
-Ben will challenge him on the rocks.
-Otto will challenge him on the links (and Shimp will challenge Lapham’s mad math skillz).
-Lapham’s only should-be-undisputed-win comes on the bikes.
-And for hoops…it all comes down to basketball.
-And while Eric has lobbied hard for a Byfield-Newbury Little League team, he may just get that, with a Gus replacing a Marshall.
-The first three years went to roadies – JP, the Grey Ghost, and Shimp.
-Lapham has a yoooge shot at making it two locals in a row.
+Otto will challenge him on the links, as will Gus (who beat him by one stroke last year).
+Lapham’s best chance for a comes on the bikes.
+And for hoops…well Eric has lobbied hard for a Byfield-Newbury Little League team and now he has it.
+No height, but great baseball coaching skills, which matter a lot in 3-on-3 basketball (worth watching this video all the way to the end).
+You get what you ask for.
+Four of the first five years went to roadies – JP, the Grey Ghost, and Shimp, and Otto.
+Lapham has a solid chance to join Danno as the only local ever to win it all.